Catamaran FREEBIRD Yacht Charters

 Catamaran FREEBIRD Accommodations

-CABIN 1: Port side, featuring a low (for easy access) queen-sized berth, over-sized opening hatch over the berth, windows all along one side, 2 private vanities, a bookshelf, and 2 closets.
-(Cabins 1 & 3 are equivalent in layout.)
+Freebird accommodates 4 adults in two queen cabins, featuring low (for easy access) queen-sized berths, over-sized opening hatch over the berth, windows all along one side, 2 private vanities, a bookshelf, and 2 closets.

-CABIN 2: A door located next to the berth of CABIN 1 opens into a single berth.
-This cabin is suitable for a child since the cabin leads into CABIN 1.
-Berth size is 8’long x 37″ wide.
+A door located inside the cabin opens into a single berth in the forepeak.
+This cabin is suitable for a child only since entrance is through the queen cabin.
+Berth size is 8′ long x 37″ wide.
 An opening port allows ample fresh air.
 A fan and light are located overhead.
 A large space at the head of the berth allows room for personal belongings on the floor, and a large silver hook on the wall is available for hanging clothes.

-There is an additional full-sized head located on the port side, which is very large.
-Two rooms encompass the head suite: a stand-up fresh-water shower, shower seat and utility sink in one room; and an electric toilet, sink and mirror in the 2nd room.
-This head is suitable for wheelchair access.
+A large head is also located on the port side and is comprised of two rooms: a stand-up fresh-water shower, shower seat and utility sink in one room; and an electric toilet, sink and mirror in the 2nd room.

 Catamaran FREEBIRD Water Toys